Join

 Community

-Sure, you might be the only conservative in your dorm—but you don’t have to be alone.
 Join The Stanford Review and you’ll get plugged into the campus’s small but strong community of conservatives, libertarians, and moderates.

 Experience

 No experience is necessary to join The Review.
 You will, however, gain experience.
-Whether you craft op-eds or interview Hoover Fellows, you’ll have the chance to sharpen your communications skills at one of the most respected publication on campus; that’s why being a member of The Review looks so good on a résumé—and not just for journalism jobs.
+Whether you craft op-eds or interview Hoover Fellows, you’ll have the chance to sharpen your communications skills at one of the most respected publication on campus; that’s why being a member of The Review looks so good on a résumé, and not just for journalism jobs.
 In fact, the vast majority of our staffers go into something other than professional journalism.

 Perks